kadolor/wvs/wvs_online.md

 ## Expectation

 * WVS uses the provided coordinates to discern a place's location.
-In this example, the coordinates are the location of a hiking trail in Tokyo, Japan.
+   * In `examples/001.csv`, the coordinates are the location of a hiking trail in Tokyo, Japan.
 * WVS converts these coordinates to a contextually aware image.

 ## Prerequisites